novahdesign/Goal-Tracker-Project/README.md

 - As a user, I want to be able to view my list of goals.
 - As a user, I want to be able to see how much progress I have made so far.

+### Phase 2
+- As a user, I want to be able to choose to save my goal tracker with the progress so far on each goal.
+- As a user, I want to be given the option to load my goal tracker on file.